 8. You have a fear of dental procedures

 Dental implant surgery can be carried out under local anaesthetic as with normal dental work.
 In fact, most of our patients find dental implant pain to be less than during a dental extraction.

 However, for patients who are particularly anxious, we can offer intravenous sedation to allow you to relax peacefully while we carry out your treatment.

 Although you may have mild post-surgical soreness for a few days after surgery, an over-the-counter pain reliever will alleviate the discomfort for most patients.

 10. You are a smoker

-If you believe you could be a good candidate for dental implants and would like to discuss your options with The Implant Experts, call to arrange your free initial chat with our Dental Implant Co-ordinator where you can discuss your situation, find out what the various treatment options entail and their prices.
+If you believe you could be a good candidate for same-day dental implants and would like to discuss your options with The Implant Experts, call to arrange your free initial chat with our dental implant co-ordinator where you can discuss your situation, find out what the various treatment options entail and their prices.